About the ‘Beat Street!’ Product Range

 Beat Street! is a part of the Welcome to Music Early Childhood Series.
 It is a collection of songs, dances, musical stories and instrumental activities to encourage children ages 2 to 10 to be creative and express themselves through musical improvisation.
 It includes songs and stories about Dinosaurs, Aussie Rules footy and Pirates, plus dances, ‘hello’ songs and traditional songs from Israel, Africa and Torres Strait Islands.
 With opportunities to sing rounds, move, and play instruments this will be a welcome addition to your classroom music collection.

-- To preview tracks, click the “Track Listing” tab above.
+- To preview tracks from the ‘Beat Street!
+Vocal Tracks’ album, click the “Track Listing” tab above.

 Sole-User License & Track Information- Please Read

 - All of our digital albums are licensed for a sole user which covers one individual teacher wherever they teach.